Christianity Oasis Ministry

 Now, In Maon (a city about fifteen miles east/southeast of Engedi) there lived a rich man named Nabal who owned property in Carmel (which was about a mile north of Maon).
 Nabal was a cruel and evil man.
 His wife Abigail, however, was a smart and beautiful woman.
 Nabal had three thousand sheep and a thousand goats and he took his sheep for shearing to Carmel.

-Now, back when David and his fellas were hiding from Saul in Engedi, they used to hang out with Nabal's shepherds around Carmel and there was a good rapport between Nabal's shepherds and David's men.
+Now, back to when David and his people were hiding from Saul in Engedi, they used to hang out with Nabal's shepherds around Carmel and there was a good rapport between Nabal's shepherds and David's men.

 David has since left Nabal's neighborhood and is out in the wilderness of Paran, and he heard that Nabal was shearing sheep.
 So David sent ten of his guys to Nabal in Carmel with a message, saying, "Peace to you, your family, and all that you own.
 I heard you're sheering sheep.
 We've always treated your shepherds kindly ...
 Ask your fellas and they'll tell you.
 So please be generous and allow my men to find favor in your eyes and give to your servants and your son David whatever you can since we've come at a time of celebration."